 But her age wasn't what she spontaneously started to obsessively focus on.
 What was beginning to swirl around her head was the conversation her and Matt had two and a half weeks ago.
 They still hadn't talked about it since then, and she couldn't figure out for the life of her why Matt was so... fine with her having magic.
 She'd already run through all of the possible reasons as to why, but she had to ask him for herself.

-She spun around and saw him leaning against a tree, sitting on his blanket.
+She spun around and saw him leaning against a tree.
 It was hard to read his exact expression in the dark, but if he was feeling anything like her, he was exhausted but still too worried and stressed about being attacked to sleep just yet.
 It would've been his turn anyway, since she'd already gotten some sleep in.

-She started to walk over, wrapping her blanket over her shoulders before she plopped down across from him.
+She started to walk over and plopped down across from him.
 He didn't even look up.

 "So... why are you so okay with me having magic?" she asked quietly, as if someone were nearby to overhear.
 She leaning in slightly to hear his answer and gauge his response.